Informasjonsforvaltning/fdk-event-harvester/README.md

 # fdk-event-harvester
-Service that will harvest events (CPSV-AP: cv:Events) from public-service endpoints
+Service that will harvest events (CPSV-AP: cv:Event) from public-service endpoints